jamessolomon03/4610-LibraryModel/README.md

 This query allows us to find what percent of total books are found in each library.
 This is important to identify which branches are lacking books in comparison to other branches, which can then be prioritized in following book orders from suppliers.

-5. Query 5 identifies who has most overdue checkout, how many days overdue it is, and who it was
+5. Query 5 identifies who has the most overdue checkout, how many days overdue it is, and who it was